▪️ SNIPPETS BY LIA GARVIN

 ❌ Priced per seat, so every hire makes it more expensive

-✅ Designed so your team wants to fill it out (because they get to share wins)
+✅ Framing around wins so you team wants to fill it out

 HOW IT WORKS